FrancisBanville/ms_interpreting_probabilities/README.md

 ## Local networks: communities interacting in space and time

-As opposed to metawebs, probabilistic local networks describe how likely taxa are to interact at a given location and time period (i.e., they are context-dependent).
+Probabilistic local networks describe how likely taxa are to interact at a given location and time period (i.e., they are context-dependent).
 In local networks, edges commonly represent our degree of belief that two taxa interact in nature, but can also document the probability